argonne-lcf/user-guides/docs/theta/data-science-workflows/conda.md

 ```

 ## Installing Horovod for Distributed Deep Learning
 If you install conda manually, or find your conda environment does not have Horovod.
-We provide a [Conda Channel alcf-theta](https://anaconda.org/alcf-theta) which contains pre-compiled Horovod packages that work with most of the latest PyTorch and Tensorflow versions.
+We provide a [Conda Channel alcf-theta](https://anaconda.org/alcf-theta) which contains pre-compiled Horovod packages that work with most of the latest PyTorch and TensorFlow versions.
 In principle you can install Horovod using pip install horovod however this can be a painful process to get the environment correctly lined up to work on Theta.
 Thus, we provide the precompiled versions.
 Therefore we suggest using the following on Theta:

 ```
 conda install -c alcf-theta horovod